Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :align: center
    :target: ../../_images/Bricks/brick_red_mini_usb_800.jpg

-If you start the Brick Viewer software and press "connect".
+If you start the Brick Viewer software and press "Connect".
 A tab should show up labeled with "RED Brick".
 Click on it.

 On the left side of the tab you see different additional tabs.
 The "Overview"